fl64/otus-linux-hw/README.md

 - named - install and configure named master and slaves
 - networking - create and configure vlan and dummies
 - quagga - install and confugure quagga
-- openbfdd - install and configure openbfdd
+- openbfdd - download, compile, install and configure openbfdd

+Network interface setting are defined in start\*.yml files.

 ## Otus homework #14
 ...